 Scenario analysis is an important component of TCFD reporting – but it can also be a very complex part of the process.

-To help simplify things, we translate data from authoritative climate models with projections for Paris-aligned scenarios and Shared Socioeconomic Pathways (SSPs).
+To help simplify things, we translate data from authoritative climate models with projections for Shared Socioeconomic Pathways (SSPs) including Paris-aligned scenarios.
 With everything together in one place, we can help you understand potential physical impacts across your global operations and how these impacts are expected to change in future decades across a range of best-case to worst-case scenarios.

-Our advanced analysis tools can break down the information further, allowing businesses to quickly identify and prioritise their operations or suppliers which are in regions that are anticipating the most dramatic change.
+Our advanced analysis tools manages climate-related risks and can break down the information further, allowing businesses to quickly identify and prioritise their operations or suppliers which are in regions that are anticipating the most dramatic change.

 Risks vs opportunities

-While traditionally corporate sustainability disclosures have focused on the business impact on the climate, TCFD alignment requires thinking about how the business will adapt to a changing climate.
+While corporate sustainability disclosures have traditionally focused on the business impact on the climate, TCFD reporting alignment requires thinking about how the business will adapt to a changing climate.

 Reporting in line with TCFD communicates to stakeholders that the company understands the importance of dual materiality when addressing climate change and it shows you understand that you not only have an impact on the climate but also that climate change has the potential to have a material impact on your business.